-The vApp summary dashboard provides a health state overview for the chosen vApp and VMs in this vApp.
+The vApp summary dashboard provides a health status overview for the chosen vApp and VMs in this vApp.

 Virtual Machines by State

-The chart groups VMs in the vApp by health state.
+The chart groups VMs in the vApp by health status.

-The chart groups VMs in the vApp by VMware Tools state.
+The chart groups VMs in the vApp by VMware Tools status.

 Every colored segment reflects the number of VMs with a specific state — VMware Tools need to be updated to the latest version (red), VMware Tools not installed (yellow), VMware Tools up-to-date and running (green) and VMware Tools installed but not running for some reason (grey).